Skip to main content

 • Remote over local (OverrideBehaviour.RemoteOverLocal): When evaluating values, the SDK will use all feature flags & settings that are downloaded from the ConfigCat CDN, plus all feature flags & settings that are loaded from local-override sources.
 If a feature flag or a setting is defined both in the downloaded and the local-override source then the downloaded version will take precedence.

-You can set up the SDK to load your feature flag & setting overrides from a { [name: string]: any } map.
+You can set up the SDK to load your feature flag & setting overrides from a { [key: string]: boolean | string | number } map.

-const flagOverrides: createFlagOverridesFromMap({
+const flagOverrides = createFlagOverridesFromMap({

 enabledFeature: true,